 SES Notify offers one of the clearest, fastest benefits you’ll see; subscribers report measurable value in just 30-45 days.

-CMS Rule: Admission, Discharge, and Transfer Event Notifications – Applicable spring 2021
+CMS Rule: Admission, Discharge, and Transfer Event Notifications – Deadline: May 1, 2021

 The CMS Interoperability and Patient Access Rule requires hospitals to send e-notifications at the time of a patient’s admission, either immediately before or at the time of discharge, and when a patient transfer event occurs.
-The rule requires mandatory Notification compliance for Medicare and Medicaid participating hospitals starting in spring 2021.
+The rule requires mandatory Notification compliance for Medicare and Medicaid participating hospitals by May 1, 2021.

 To comply with this rule, hospitals need a standards-based alerting solution that is easily integrated, deployed quickly, and requires minimal investment.